opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    Check the `Android SDK System Requirements
    <http://developer.android.com/sdk/requirements.html>`_ document for a list of Eclipse versions that are compatible with the Android SDK.
    For OpenCV 2.3.1 we recommend Eclipse 3.7 (Indigo) or Eclipse 3.6 (Helios).
-They work well for OpenCV both under Windows and Linux.
+They work well for OpenCV under both Windows and Linux.

    If you have no Eclipse installed, you can download it from this location:

       http://www.eclipse.org/downloads/

 #. **ADT plugin for Eclipse**

+   This instruction is copied from http://developer.android.com/sdk/eclipse-adt.html#downloading .
+Please, visit that page if you have any troubles with ADT plugin installation.

    Assuming that you have Eclipse IDE installed, as described above, follow these steps to download and install the ADT plugin: